sdam-elte/data-ex-vis/HowToSubmitAnAssignment.md

 ## Why not to submit a notebook?
 All assignments are a piece of work, that explains a story (almost).
 Therefore it needs to be clear, descriptive and preferably interactive as well for the viewer.
+The notebook format is excellent for interactivity and packaging all sorts of code, comments, figures and other informations, but it depends on a server.
+In order to make it publicly and widely accessible one needs to convert it into html, or pdf etc format.

-There are multiple ways to create an output in which the results/figures can be emphasized and not the code itself, that generated it as it is in a notebook.
+Jupyter and R notebooks, and R markdowns can be converted into these formats

 ## 1. Convert it to an HTML file
 jupyter offers an easy way to convert a notebook into a (semi)static HTML file: